United States Premier Hockey League

 The United States Premier Hockey League (USPHL) is an American ice hockey league.
-Founded in 2012, the USPHL has grown to over 60 organizations from across the United States fielding teams in the National Collegiate Development Conference (NCDC), Premier, Elite, EHF, 18U, 16U, 15U, and High Performance youth divisions.
+Founded in 2012, the USPHL has grown to over 60 organizations from across the United States/Canada fielding teams in the National Collegiate Development Conference (NCDC), Premier, Elite, EHF, 18U, 16U, 15U, and High Performance youth divisions.

 From 2013 to 2017, USA Hockey sanctioned the Premier, Elite, Empire, Midwest, and USP3 Divisions as Tier III junior leagues.
 In 2017, the USPHL added a higher level junior league named the National Collegiate Development Conference (NCDC) for the 2017–18 season.
 The NCDC was seeking free-to-play Tier II junior league sanctioning, but was denied by USA Hockey.
 In response, the USPHL junior level leagues withdrew from USA Hockey sanctioning altogether.
 The 18U, 16U and 15U divisions are still considered Tier I youth hockey divisions by USA Hockey.

+Beginning in the 2024–25 season, the league plans to expand into Canada’s Quebec/Ontario provinces, effectively creating an entire new division.

 History

 Establishment (2013–2017)

 During the 2012–13 season, several organizations within the Eastern Junior Hockey League (EJHL) decided to form their own league and created the United States Premier Hockey League (USPHL).
 Those organizations also added their youth programs under the USPHL name as the 18U and 16U divisions.
 The original Tier III junior teams were categorized in the Premier Division when the USPHL absorbed the Empire Junior Hockey League (becoming the Empire Division) and the newly formed Eastern Elite Hockey League (becoming the Elite Division).
 With the additions, the USPHL added 16 more organizations to the original 15 before the inaugural 2013–14 season.
 The formation of the USPHL also led the remaining EJHL teams to join the Atlantic Junior Hockey League and create the Eastern Hockey League (EHL).

 For the league's second season in 2014–15, the USPHL added the 16U Futures (16UF) Division for players who aspire to play midget hockey, but are not yet ready for the 16U Division.
 Eight organizations fielded teams in the 16UF Division for its first season.
 During the 2014 off-season the USPHL lost the New York Applecore (Empire), but added the Providence Capitals (Elite & 16U), Jersey Shore Whalers (Empire), and the Richmond Generals (Elite, Empire) organizations to increase the total number of organizations to 35 headed into the 2014–15 season.

 During the 2014–15 season, the USPHL announce the creation of a Midwest Division to begin in the 2015–16 season by adding several teams from the Minnesota Junior Hockey League (MnJHL).
 By the end of the season, the Midwest Division would add all but one active MnJHL team causing the MnJHL to disband for the following season.
 On March 10, 2015, the USPHL also added the entire Midwest Junior Hockey League to its new Midwest Division for the 2015–16 season.
 USPHL Midwest became the fourth Tier III division under the USPHL umbrella.